 |within 6 years||52% earned a bachelor degree|

 A college's graduation rate is a strong indication of its effectiveness and your potential to find success at a school.
-These statistics measure the percentage of first-time, full-time students who earned a bachelor degree within four, five or six years from Greenville College.
+These statistics measure the percentage of first-time, full-time students who earned a bachelor degree within four, five or six years from Greenville University.
 For comparison, approximately 58% of starting students nationally earn a bachelor's degree within six years.
-Greenville College is less effective than average in terms of graduating students.
+Greenville University is less effective than average in terms of graduating students.

 |after 6 years||$32,500 per year|

 |after 7 years||$34,700 per year|